MohammadKhallaf/CV/README.md

 **Frontend Developer**
 _Dec.
 2022 – Present_

+- Pioneered the adoption of Vite as a build tool, significantly speeding up development time and enhancing the developer experience.
-- Optimized website performance, achieving a 20% increase in speed and efficiency.
+- Optimized website performance, achieving at least 20% increase in speed and efficiency.
 - Collaborated on large-scale web applications in the FinTech and HR sectors, enhancing modularity and maintainability.
 - Established standardized front-end project structures to facilitate cross-team collaboration and integration.
 - Provided mentorship to junior developers, promoting a culture of knowledge-sharing and continuous learning.
+- Serve as a mentor for new team members, providing guidance on best practices, coding standards, and professional development.
 - Advocated for coding best practices, leading to a significant reduction in bugs and improved code quality.
+- Conduct thorough code reviews and provide constructive feedback to ensure high-quality contributions and continuous improvement.
+- Played a key role in establishing frontend best practices, ensuring high-quality code standards and performance across all projects.
+- Collaborating cross-functionally with designers, backend developers, and product managers to deliver high-quality software solutions.
 - **Notable Projects:**
   - **Asas**: Overhauled an HR platform, improving usability and integrating advanced functionalities.
   - **Xpence**: Played a pivotal role in developing a FinTech platform for streamlined expense management.